mmiele/TechnicalNotes/DASH/Network/P4/p4-language-details.md

 ## Background

-The P4 language was desogned based on the following main requirements:
+The P4 language was designed based on the following main requirements:

 1. **Reconfigurability**.
 Programmers should be able to change the way switches process packets once they are